- Professor, University of Pennsylvania (1998-)

 Phys 516: Electromagnetic Phenomena

 - My book: Biological Physics Student Edition: Energy, Information, Life (Chiliagon Science, 2020).
-Translated into Spanish, Portuguese, and Chinese.
+First edition is also available in Spanish, Portuguese, and Chinese.

 - My book: From Photon to Neuron: Light, Imaging, Vision (Princeton University Press, 2017, ISBN 9780691175195).
 Chapter 1 is freely available.
 Chinese translation in progress.

 - Stochastic Simulation to Visualize Gene Expression and Error Correction in Living Cells,